jruydemir/recipes/breads/basic_scones.md

 Preparation
 ===========
-1. Combind flour, sugar, baking powder, baking soda, and salt.
+1. Combined flour, sugar, baking powder, baking soda, and salt.
 Add butter and combined until a sandy mixture.
 2. In small bowl mix cream, yolk, and vanilla.
 3. Fold wet ingredients into dry.
 4. Gently fold together.
 Then gently knead on counter.